 Jennifer has a Master’s degree in Counseling and is a registered psychotherapist with the State of Vermont.
 Up until becoming a business-owner, her career journey was exclusively in the nonprofit sector and included roles as a clinical mental health counselor, an administrator, a program developer, and an experiential educator.
-She came into Human Resources “sideways” when she realized how much this kind of support was needed by her small business clients while she provided employee counseling services.
-Picking up the technical knowledge easily, and deftly applying it to real world situations, Jennifer’s reputation as a capable and compassionate resource to local small business owners quickly grew.
-In a few short years, her one-woman business blossomed into a strong team of professionals in the fields of counseling, Human Resources, and training & development.
+She came into Human Resources “sideways” when she realized how much this kind of support was needed by her small business clients as she was providing employee counseling and management coaching.
+Picking up the technical knowledge easily and deftly applying it to real world situations, Jennifer’s reputation as a capable and compassionate resource to local small business owners quickly grew.
+In a few short years, her one-woman business blossomed into a strong team of Employee Counseling, Human Resource, and Training & Development professionals.

 “I really love working collaboratively.
 When I was alone in my business I was not happy.
 Having a talented team that is both extremely competent and dedicated to the vision I have for creating healthy places to work is an amazing gift.
-I really feel like we are making some meaningful, if subtle, difference and I see it when a business owner, manager, or employee looks me right in the eye and tells me how grateful they are for our support.”
+I really feel like we are making a meaningful, if subtle, difference.
+I see it when a business owner, manager, or employee earnestly tells me how grateful they are for our support.”

 Karen Blumberg, MA, LCMHC

 Karen holds a Master’s degree in counseling psychology and is licensed as a psychotherapist.
-She is trained in couples counseling, family systems counseling, Emotionally Focused Therapy, Internal Family Systems, Hypnotherapy, Narrative therapy, and other modalities.
-Karen also holds a Training and Facilitation Certificate from Marlboro College.
+She is trained in several clinical modalities including couples counseling, family systems counseling, Emotionally Focused Therapy, Internal Family Systems, Hypnotherapy, and Narrative therapy.
+Karen also holds a Certificate in Training and Facilitation from Marlboro College.

-In addition to her clinical training and experience, Karen has a significant background in training and development.
-She organizes and leads most of our workshops an also provides management coaching on topics related to the systems and support for people at work.
+In addition to her clinical work, Karen has a significant background in training and development.
+She organizes and leads most of our workshops and also provides management coaching on topics related to the systems and support for people at work.
 Karen really enjoys helping managers become stronger leaders.

 Robin White, BA, BCC